tirkarp/covid19-resource-library/mobility/streetlight/README.md

 It seems like StreetLight data is providing [statistics on the total _vehicle miles traveled (VMT)_ in a county](https://learn.streetlightdata.com/vmt-data-counties) separately.
 If you are in need of that data, it would be helpful to mention this to them in your conversation.

+The dataset is available in the [`dataset/`](dataset/) directory.

 ## Datasets

-Within StreetLight Data's transportation metrics, I only have access to the VMT data (13.5 MB) for the moment, available in the `dataset` folder.
+Within StreetLight Data's transportation metrics, I only have access to the VMT data (13.5 MB) for the moment, available in the [`dataset` folder](dataset/).
 I have requested access to the full suite of transportation metrics and will put out more information once I receive them.

 The VMT data contains the average and total **vehicle miles traveled** in 3,000+ U.S. counties.
 It fuses Cuebiq’s near-real time Mobility Index with StreetLight’s algorithms that transform location data into contextualized, aggregated, and normalized travel patterns, as well as deep repositories of data depicting historical VMT.
 Read the [methodology](https://www.streetlightdata.com/VMT-monitor-by-county/#methodology).